elasticdeeplearning/edl/README.md

 - Flexibility: Any components can be killed or joined at any time.
 - Easy to use: Few lines of code need to be added to support EDL.

-## Quick start demo: EDL Resnet50 experiments on a single machine:
+## Quick start demo: EDL Resnet50 experiments on a single machine:
 We highly **recommand** you run it in our docker:

 1. Start a Jobserver on one node.